 Maizey

-MACH11 Swan Song’s Kiss From Kiwi RA MXS3 MJS3 MXP MXF T2B7 TM Silver, SCH, GM, MAD, RA, CGC
+PNAC MACH11 PACH Swan Song’s Kiss From Kiwi, RA MXS3 MJS3 MXP3 MXPB MJP5 MJPS PAX MXF T2B7 SCN SIN SEN CGC

-Maizey is a 10-year old Australian Cattle Dog and Kylie’s half sister.
-She joined the Swan family in May of 2009 and quickly made herself at home.
+Now retired from competition, Maizey is a 16.5-year old Australian Cattle Dog and Kylie’s half sister.
+She joined Anne in May of 2009 and quickly made herself at home.
 Maizey is kind, intelligent, athletic and has a funny sense of humor.

-Maizey is a very accomplished agility dog, winning the 2018 Performance Speed Jumping Finals and placing 3rd overall in the Performance Grand Prix Finals at the 2018 Cynosport Championship event in Scottsdale, AZ.
+Maizey is a very accomplished agility dog, winning the 2019 AKC Preferred National Agility Championship in Tulsa, the 2018 Performance Speed Jumping Finals and placing 3rd overall in the Performance Grand Prix Finals at the 2018 Cynosport Championship event in Scottsdale, AZ.
 In 2013, she was ranked the #1 Australian Cattle Dog in AKC Agility.
 She has had several career highlights to date:

 2018 Performance Speed Jumping National Champion, USDAA Cynosport Finals in Scottsdale, AZ, 14″ Division